All hail Rosemary, it is a healing wonder herb.

 Regenerative: Rosemary has powerful wound-healing properties and improves the appearance of chronic skin conditions such as eczema, psoriasis and rosacea.

 This combined with its antimicrobial properties, makes it fabulous for treating papules and pustules and mild cases of acne.

 THE NAKED TRUTH

 So, it looks like rosemary does what it promises; it can help stem the flow of sebum production on oily skin and can increase blood circulation in our skin.

-It can behave as an anti-microbial and anti-viral ingredient, it can offer mild analgesic properties, and its an anti-inflammatory.
+Rosemary also behaves as an anti-microbial and anti-viral ingredient, it can offer mild analgesic properties and it’s an anti-inflammatory.